 Finnish for Foreigners and Finnish for Exchange Students

 Degree students accomplish studies in the Finnish language worth 10 – 15 credits for the first two years of study.
 The number of credits awarded differs in each field of study.
 Exchange students are entitled to select 2 – 5 credits of Finnish language studies.
-During the Finnish for Foreigners courses, students familiarise themselves with the Finnish language and way of life.
+During the Finnish for Foreigners courses, students familiarize themselves with the Finnish language and way of life.
 The objective of these studies is to provide students with a sufficient level of spoken and written Finnish to communicate and interact in everyday life.

 Communication studies emphasise both spoken and written presentation skills.
 Finnish is taught in all fields of education, also in degrees delivered in English.
 Language studies are regulated by the Polytechnic Decree (352/03) and Kajaani University of Applied Sciences Degree Regulations.
 In the decree it is stated as follows: